kayoumido/Joutes/readme.md

 _Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world._

 if you don't have node.js installed, you can download it [here](https://nodejs.org/en/download/)

+We're using node so we can easily manage all of our JavaScript dependencies (gulp, jquery, laravel-elixir).
+We are aware that using node just for 3 dependencies is a bit overkill, it's something less to worry about.
+If you wish you can not use node and just download the dependencies.

+## Homestead
+So we could work in exactly the same environment, we've decided to use laravels **_homestead_**

+_"Laravel Homestead is an official, pre-packaged Vagrant box that provides you a wonderful development environment without requiring you to install PHP, a web server, and any other server software on your local machine."_

+If you wish to use it, which we highly recommend you do, you can follow the official documentation [here](https://laravel.com/docs/5.3/homestead). (quick tip: you'll need to generate an rsa key so homestead will work.
+Follow the solution [here](https://laravel.io/forum/06-04-2014-problem-launching-vagrant-on-homestead)).

 ## Installation